singaround/songbook/songs/Go-To-Sea-No-More.md

 Come all you bold seafaring lads that listen to my song.\
 Now it's when you come off them long trips, I'll have you not go wrong.\
-Take my advice, drink no strong drink, ignore the whales and war,\
+Take my advice, drink no strong drink,  but lay up your money in store,\
-Get married instead and spend all night in bed and go to sea no more.
+Get married my boys and spend all night in bed and go to sea no more.

 _No more, no more!
 Don't go to sea no more._\
-_Get married instead and spend all night in bed and go to sea no more._
+_Get married my boys and spend all night in bed and go to sea no more._